awsdocs/amazon-eks-user-guide/doc_source/connector-grant-access.md

    kubectl apply -f eks-connector-console-dashboard-full-access-group.yaml
    ```

-To view your connected cluster and nodes, see [View nodes](view-nodes.md)\.
-To view workloads, see [View workloads](view-workloads.md)\.
-Keep in mind that some node and workload data aren't populated for connected clusters\.
+To view Kubernetes resources in your connected cluster, see [View Kubernetes resources](view-kubernetes-resources.md)\.
+Some information isn't available for connected clusters\.